tau-adl/Position-Control-Using-ORBSLAM2-on-the-Jetson-Nano/README.md

 ## Running OrbSLAM2 on the Bebop2 camera:
 * create a ROS worksapce, bebop_ws, in your home folder according to https://bebop-autonomy.readthedocs.io/en/latest/installation.html

+Copy the bebop.yaml file from this repo to ~/ORB_SLAM2_CUDA

+Change the ros_mono.launch in the original repo to the file in this repo.

 Then, type  the following commands in a terminal:

 1. sudo jetson_clocks